Statistical properties for mixing Markov chains with applications to dynamical systems: Introduction and statements

+We note that if the measure $\mu$ is only mixing, which is equivalent to $\abs{\hat \mu (k)} < 1$ for all $k\neq 0$ (see Theorem~\ref{mixing characterizations}), then $\Qop^n\varphi \to \int \varphi dm$ uniformly for any $\varphi \in C^0 (\T^d)$.
+Thus a {\em non effective} LDT estimate holds for the Markov chain $ \theta \to \theta+\omega_0 \to \theta+\omega_0+\omega_1\to \cdots $ starting from any point $\theta \in \T^d$ and for any continuous observable.
+The same would hold (modulo the necessary adaptations) if instead of the torus $\T^d$ we considered any compact, Hausdorff, abelian group.
+This is a particular version of the main result in a recent work by G. Monakov~\cite{Grisha1} on large deviations type estimates for non-stationary random walks on compact, metrizable, abelian groups.

-We note that the power $p$ can be chosen arbitrarily close to $\frac{\alpha}{3\tau}$.
-Then if $\alpha>3\tau$ so that $p>1$, using an abstract CLT for Markov chains by Gordin and Liv\v{s}ic (see~\cite{Gordin-L}) we obtain the following.
+If $\alpha>\tau$ so that the mixing rate of the Markov operator is $r_n = C \frac{1}{n^p}$ with $p>1$, using an abstract CLT for Markov chains by Gordin and Liv\v{s}ic (see~\cite{Gordin-L}) we obtain the following.